 - the local government authority where the service user resides.

 There are special requirements you must meet when you’re engaged for a construction contract.
-We’ve set out some of the key ones below.

 You always must comply with the NSW Industrial Relations Guidelines: Building and Construction Procurement.

 These guidelines help ensure greater compliance, productivity, safety and freedom of association on building and construction projects.

 You must also comply with the Workplace Relations Management Plan whenever it applies.

 You must also develop and implement a WHS Management Plan for all construction projects before work begins.